 H.E Ambassador Sergey Batsanov is the Director of the Geneva Office of Pugwash Conferences on Science and World Affairs.
 From 1976 till 1989 he worked on the whole range of arms control and disarmament issues in the Ministry of Foreign Affairs of the USSR; then, in 1989-1993 was the Soviet, then Russian Ambassador to the Conference on Disarmament.
 During 1993 – 2004 worked in the Hague in the OPCW PrepCom, and then in the OPCW, as the Director for Special Projects.

 Kennette Benedict is a senior advisor to the Bulletin of the Atomic Scientists and a lecturer at the Harris School of Public Policy at the University of Chicago.
 Prior to that, she was Director of International Peace and Security at the John D. and Catherine T. MacArthur Foundation, and Executive Director and Publisher of Bulletin of the Atomic Scientists.

-Matthew Bolton is assistant professor of political science at Pace University in New York City.
+Matthew Bolton is an associate professor of political science at Pace University in New York City.
 He has worked as an academic, aid worker and a freelance journalist in 15 countries, including Afghanistan, Bosnia, Haiti, Iraq and South Sudan.
 Matthew has published widely on issues of conflict, disarmament, humanitarianism and social justice.
 He also worked on the 2017 Nobel Peace Prize-winning nuclear disarmament advocacy campaign.